 This time my sister-in-law and her boys joined us on the camping trip.
 Same as with my nephews, during the day we floated in the water and napped in hammocks.
 At night we enjoyed music and this time did play card games.

-The campground has posted quite hours as 10:00 pm to 6:00 am, however there is no one onsite to enforce this, besides the occasional random police patrol.
+The campground has posted quiet hours as 10:00 pm to 6:00 am, however, there is no one on site to enforce this, besides the occasional random police patrol.

 Both times we camped out here we ended up next to the loudest, rudest, rowdiest group of people.
 And both times they wanted to party all night.
-One our first trip we didn’t really know what to do, so we called the number for the campground, which went to the entry booth onsite, which of course was empty after hours, but we left a message anyways.
-Figured there would at least be note of it in the morning.
-Although this group did start to pass out and quite down around 2 or 3 in the morning, we still decided to follow up with the park rangers.
+On our first trip, we didn’t really know what to do, so we called the number for the campground, which went to the entry booth onsite, which of course was empty after hours, but we left a message anyways.
+Figured there would at least be a note of it in the morning.
+Although this group did start to pass out and quiet down around 2 or 3 in the morning, we still decided to follow up with the park rangers.
 We let them know in the morning what had happened and they came down and spoke to them.
-Our second night they still went past quite time, but they were done by midnight which I think is reasonable.
+Our second night they still went past quiet time, but they were done by midnight which I think is reasonable.